paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step4.md

 `kubectl get pods | grep deployment-for-testing`{{execute}}

-The command output will show the pods in the deployment.
-Like so:
+The command output will show the pods in the deployment like so:

 ```
 master $ kubectl get pods | grep deployment-for-testing
 |NAME                                   READY     STATUS    RESTARTS   AGE
 deployment-for-testing-5f8b464b59-rk96v   1/1       Running   1          14m
 ```
+**WHERE**

+`deployment-for-testing-5f8b464b59-rk96v`

+is a special pod name, unique to the installation.

 Then once you've identified a pod, use the `kubectl exec` command to access the pod, like so, by typing the following into the Katacoda interactiver terminal.

 `kubectl exec -i --tty deployment-for-testing-5f8b464b59-rk96v /bin/sh`

-**WHERE**

-`deployment-for-testing-5f8b464b59-rk96v`

-is a special pod name.

 **Note:** *You'll need to work directly at the command line because each installation's pod names will be special.*

-Now that you are in the cluster, ;et's create a little looping program in bash and save it to the file, `loops.sh`.
+Now that you are in the cluster, let's create a little looping program in bash and save it to the file, `loops.sh`.

 `echo "while true; do wget -q -O- http://nginx.default.svc.cluster.local ; done" > loops.sh`{{execute}}